openvar/vv_hgvs/README.rst

 *hgvs* - manipulate biological sequence variants according to Human Genome Variation Society recommendations !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+**NOTE** This is a fork of `biocommons/hgvs <https://github.com/biocommons/hgvs>`_ that uses the same mappers as version 1.1.3.
+It is designed to work with `VariantValidator <https://github.com/openvar/variantValidator>`_ and we do not recommend you use it for anything else.
+All other docs and information hasn't been changed from the original hgvs package.

 **Important:** biocommons packages (including hgvs) will begin phasing out support for Python 2.7 on Jan 1, 2019.  `More
 <https://groups.google.com/forum/#!topic/hgvs-discuss/iLUzjzoD-28>`__